10Kaiser10/Realtime-Erosion-Simulation/README.md

 # Realtime-Erosion-Simulation
-Simulation hydraulic and thermal erosion on landscape in real-time.
+Simulating hydraulic and thermal erosion on landscape in real-time.